dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

 One way to explore the scale of the water exchange bias is by generating data for a tissue in the fast exchange limit and analysing them making the opposite assumption that water exchange is negligible:

 ..
-GENERATED FROM PYTHON SOURCE LINES 133-169
+GENERATED FROM PYTHON SOURCE LINES 121-157

 .. code-block:: Python

-    # Launch a no-exchange model with default settings for the free parameters
+    # Launch a no-exchange model
-    model = dc.Tissue(aif=aif, t=tacq, water_exchange='none', **const)
+    model = dc.Tissue(aif=aif, t=tacq, water_exchange='NN', **const)

-    # Predict the signal using the untrained model as a reference
+    # To check the effect of training, first predict the signal using the untrained model
     nnx0 = model.predict(tacq)

-    # Train the model using data for a fast-exchange tissue
+    # Fit the model to the fast-exchange tissue
     model.train(tacq, ffx)

     # Predict the signal using the trained model
     nnx1 = model.predict(tacq)

     # Calculate the bias in the fitted parameters in %
-    pars = model.get_params('S0','vp','PS','ve')
+    pars = model.get_params('S0','vp','Ktrans','vi')
     bias = 100*(np.array(pars)-truth)/truth

     # Plot the model fits